HalmonCelman/YAAL/README.md

 - now there aren't many things so you propably shouldn't ;)
 - just install OpenAL as it's on their github
 - join Sound.cpp and Sound.h to your project, you can see how I've done it in `CMakeLists.txt`
+- All sounds you want to use in 3D mode should be mono
 - Enjoy ;) ( more description in future )

 ## In future ( I believe near future )